mgharamti/DART/models/ROMS/readme.rst

 .. function:: subroutine get_state_meta_data(index_in, location, var_type)

-   Maps an index in the DART state vector to a physical model location.
+   Maps an index in the DART state vector to a physical model location and DART :code:`quantity`.

    :param index_in: Index in the state vector (integer)
    :param location: Output location (type(location_type))